Royals vs. Rays Player Props Betting Odds

-Bookmakers have listed player props for Wander Franco, Bobby Witt Jr. and others when the Tampa Bay Rays visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
+Wander Franco and Bobby Witt Jr. are among the players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Kauffman Stadium on Sunday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!